DrAShabut/AndroidDev/session-8.md

 3. Download the Video File from [Moodle](https://moodle.leedstrinity.net/mod/resource/view.php?id=252509) and add it to the raw directory created in the previous example.

 4. The next step is to configure the VideoView with the path of the video to be played and then start the playback.
-This will be performed when the VideoPlayerActivity has initialised, so load the VideoPlayerActivity.java file into the editor and modify it as outlined in the following listing:
+This will be performed when the VideoPlayerActivity has been initialised, so load the VideoPlayerActivity.java file into the editor and modify it as outlined in the following listing:
 ```java
 public class VideoPlayerActivity extends AppCompatActivity {
     private VideoView videoView;